ublue-os/website/docs/images/bazzite/FAQ.md

 * Automatic and atomic updates for system and applications.
 * Containerized applications which means dependencies issues should rarely happen.
 * Overlay system packages to the host so they survive updates.
-* Smoother upgrade process from major Fedora point releases.
+* Smooth upgrade process from major Fedora point releases.
 * Very little risk of an unbootable or broken system.
 * Rollback system updates and pin your current deployment.